Paul Gapp

-Paul Gapp (1928 – July 30, 1992) was an architecture critic for the Chicago Tribune.
+Paul Gapp (June 26, 1928 – July 30, 1992) was an architecture critic for the Chicago Tribune.
 He won the Pulitzer Prize for criticism in 1979.

 Early life and education

-Born in Cleveland, Gapp graduated from Ohio University in 1950 with a bachelor of science degree in journalism.
+Born in Cleveland on June 26, 1928, Gapp graduated from Ohio University in 1950 with a Bachelor of Science degree in journalism.

 Professional career

 From 1950 until 1956, Gapp worked for The Columbus Dispatch.
 From 1956 until 1966, Gapp was a reporter and editor for the Chicago Daily News.

 Between 1966 and 1972, Gapp worked as an account executive for a Chicago public-relations firm and directed the Urban Journalism Fellowship Program at the University of Chicago.
 He also served as the executive director of both the Chicago Chapter and the Illinois Council of the American Institute of Architects.

 In 1972, Gapp joined the Chicago Tribune as its assistant city editor for urban affairs.
 In 1974, he became the paper's architecture critic, a post he held until his death in 1992.